TirkNork/Hadoop_Membership_Loyalty/README.md

 This involves the ingestion of customer data from cafes into the batch layer and the ingestion of transaction data from cafes into the real-time layer.
 The objective is to merge these datasets to generate records for cafe membership loyalty.

+[This project is part of Online course: Road to Data Engineer 2.0]

 ![Alt text](img/overview.png?raw=true "Title")